Interview scorecards are a great way to help your hiring team make consistent hiring decisions and through structured feedback.

 You'll need full access to a job to create a scorecard for the job.

-Each scorecard is attached to a specific job, and consists of up to 20 criteria - high-level descriptions of core behavioral competencies that are critical for professional success.
+Users can attach up to 80 criterias to a specific job - each can contain high-level descriptions of core behavioral competencies that are critical for professional success.

 SmartRecruiters provides a list of default criteria that is shared across all customer accounts.
 You can also add your own custom criteria to a scorecard on one job.
 Once you do, it'll be available for any job in your account.